mikewacker/redshell/README.md

 ## Overview

 Red Shell is a tool that augments the capabilities of [ShellNoob](https://github.com/reyammer/shellnoob).
-Frequently, buffers have restrictions on which characters are allowed.
+Frequently, buffers have restrictions on which bytes are allowed.
 Red Shell helps you both detect and fix prohibited bytes in your shellcode.

 You could say that ShellNoob produces the green shell, and Red Shell helps home the shellcode-based attack